 Your Tax File Number – the key to paying less tax

-If you don’t provide us with your Tax File Number (TFN), you’ll pay more tax – up to 49% (including the Medicare Levy and Budget Repair Levy) on your before-tax contributions.
+If you don’t provide us with your Tax File Number (TFN), you’ll pay more tax – up to 45% (including the Medicare Levy and any relevant Government levies) on your before-tax contributions.
 Also, we won’t be able to accept any after-tax contributions from you.